Who Needs a Record Label?

 1) Production.
 Maybe you’ve built your own recording studio, maybe you book time at a commercial facility.
 In any case, take the time to learn how your vision translates from performance to recorded audio.
 The studio can be an integral part of the artistic process, as intrinsic to your sound as your voice, guitar, or piano.
 Work with an experienced engineer who can help you unlock the possibilities in mixing and mastering your music.

 2) Manufacturing.
-Some disc manufacturers push quality, others price.
+Some manufacturers — of CDs, vinyl, even cassettes — push quality, others price.
 Some have quick turnarounds, some don’t.
 Do your homework and make sure you get the results you need and expect.
 Have someone on your team monitor manufacturing at every stage of the process, and ensure quality is high.
 Your music is an extension of you, and you only get one chance to make a first impression.

 3) Distribution.
 There is no reason your music shouldn’t be available for sale to anyone with an internet connection.
 Study your options and select a distribution partner who guarantees easy access to your music around the globe.
 Know what additional services they offer, too, such as song publishing administration and sync licensing.
 Designate a team member to track sales and pay the team on a regular basis.